BugeStudioTeam/Buge-App-Manager/README.md

   <a href="LICENSE"><img src="https://img.shields.io/badge/License-GPL%203.0-blue.svg" alt="License"></a>
 </p>

 **Buge App Manager** is a powerful Android utility application designed for advanced app and permission management.
-Built with **Material Design 3**, it offers a modern and intuitive interface for granular control over your device.
+Built with **Material Design 3 Expressive**, it offers a modern and intuitive interface for granular control over your device.

 ---